 - Tendinitis: When tendinitis occurs, it’s typically because of overuse of the shoulder.
 Repetitive activities in sports such as baseball, tennis, or skiing, can result in this injury.
 It can also happen because of repetitive motions that are a result of working at a desk all day with poor posture – the tiny motions needed for typing and moving the mouse can add up over time.

-- Frozen shoulder: In this injury, the ligaments in the shoulder become very tight and scarred down, causing the range of motion to become limited.
-Doctors don’t know why this happens, but according to the Mayo Clinic, “it’s more likely to occur in people who have diabetes or those who recently had to immobilize their shoulder for a long period, such as after surgery, fracture, or other injury.”
+- Frozen shoulder: In this injury, the ligaments in the shoulder become very tight and scarred, causing the range of motion to become limited.
+Doctors don’t know why this happens, but according to the Mayo Clinic, “it’s more likely to occur in people who have diabetes or those who recently had to immobilize their shoulder for a long period, such as after surgery, fracture, or other injuries.”
 Symptoms might also include weakness and tightness in the shoulder blade area.

 If you have lingering pain in your shoulder, you don’t have to suffer anymore.
 Give us a call to schedule your consultation.